CLI Commands Reference¶

 smelt seed¶

 Load CSV seed files into the database.
-Seed files are CSV files placed in the directories specified by seed_paths in smelt.yml (default: seeds/).
+Seed files are CSV files placed in the directories listed under paths: in smelt.yml (default: ["models"]).

 Usage: